~ Dovercourt Bay Beach, Essex ~

 The "Daily Mail" Sand Competitions

-These competitions were popular in the 1920's/30's and were promoted to raise circulation sales locally.
-They were held on the beach between the lighthouses and the band enclosure; prizes were won, but every entrant received a pail filled with Kreemy Toffees.
+These competitions were popular in the 1920's & 1930's and were promoted to raise newspaper circulation sales locally.
+They were held on the beach between the lighthouses and the bandstand enclosure; where prizes were won, but every entrant received a pail filled with Kreemy Toffees.

-For the younger children the “Daily Mail” sand competitions were won by building the best sandcastle or similar building, all entrants were rewarded with a tin box or pail full of Kreemy toffee’s, while the winner was given a train set or talking doll (sounds like early sexism!).
+For the younger children the “Daily Mail” sand competitions were won by building the best sandcastle or similar building, all entrants were rewarded with a tin box or pail full of Kreemy toffee’s, while the winner was given a train set or talking doll (sounds like early gender stereotyping !).

 The winning pictures would appear on the back page of the paper in the Saturday edition of the Daily Mail.

-These competitions were popular in the 1920's/30's and were promoted to raise circulation sales locally.
-They were held on the beach between the lighthouses and the band enclosure; prizes were won, but every entrant received a pail filled with Kreemy Toffees.
+These competitions were popular in the 1920's & 1930's and were promoted to raise newspaper circulation sales locally.
+They were held on the beach between the lighthouses and the bandstand enclosure; where prizes were won, but every entrant received a pail filled with Kreemy Toffees.

-For the younger children the “Daily Mail” sand competitions were won by building the best sandcastle or similar building, all entrants were rewarded with a tin box or pail full of Kreemy toffee’s, while the winner was given a train set or talking doll (sounds like early sexism!).
+For the younger children the “Daily Mail” sand competitions were won by building the best sandcastle or similar building, all entrants were rewarded with a tin box or pail full of Kreemy toffee’s, while the winner was given a train set or talking doll (sounds like early gender stereotyping !).

 The winning pictures would appear on the back page of the paper in the Saturday edition of the Daily Mail.